 Of course, PROM programmers or third-party tools probably were not designed to work with unconventional shift values, hence for cases where code for a 24-bit (or other non-standard) target needs to be programmed into a PROM or processed by a third-party tool, the "OUTPUT HSHIFT" option can be used to override the "OPTION HSHIFT" value.
-This would usually be of the form "OUTPUT HSHIFT=12" to restore the industry standard setting.
-The default for "OUTPUT HSHIFT" is to follow "OPTION HSHIFT".
+This would usually be of the form "OUTPUT HSHIFT" is to follow "OPTION HSHIFT".
 When neither is specified, the default "OPTION HSHIFT" value of 12 applies, providing industry standard compliance.